dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Mocking Side Effects {#MockingSideEffects}

-Sometimes a method exhibits its effect not via returning a value but via side effects.
+Sometimes m_a method exhibits its effect not via returning m_a value but via side effects.
 For example, it may change some global state or modify an output argument.
 To mock side effects, in general you can define your own action by implementing `::testing::ActionInterface`.